Deep learning of quantum entanglement from incomplete measurements: Results

 We compare the three approaches on the basis of how accurately they can infer the concurrence (mutual information) from an incomplete set of data.
 Here, the MaxLik serves as a benchmark to the other two methods that are DNNs based.
 We chose to evaluate the performance of all three approaches by computing the mean absolute error (MAE).
-The MAE is calculated as $\langle|x_i-y_i|\rangle$ with $x_i$ being the true value and $y_i$ the estimated value of the concurrence (mutual information).
-To make our comparison universal, the average is taken over a large set of states and measurements, i.e. a test set.
-For example, there are numerous 12-projector measurements depending on which particular set of 12 projectors is used from the total 36 projectors.
-To evaluate the average performance of the measurement-specific DNNs with 12 projectors, we train five randomly selected networks with 12 projectors (i.e., with 24 randomly omitted projectors from the complete set of 36 projectors) and perform the averaging of their MAEs.
+The MAE is calculated as $\langle|x_i-y_i|\rangle$ with $x_i$ being the true value and $y_i$ the predicted value of the concurrence (mutual information).
+To make our comparison universal, the average is taken over a set of states and several combinations of measurement projectors, i.e. a test set.
+The total number of combinations of $k$ projectors from the maximum of 36 is $\frac{36!}{k!(36-k)!}$.
+As this number can be excessively high, we randomly selected a smaller subset of combinations.
+Therefore, to evaluate the performance of a measurement-specific DNN, we train 12 randomly selected networks for each $k$-projector measurement and evaluate the average and standard deviation of their MAEs.
 For the MaxLik and measurement-independent DNN, the averaging is performed over hundreds of randomly selected measurements.